 They'd prove to gain popularity two albums later (after If It Was You

 , starting with So Jealous

-), and have come out with another two albums since then (The Con
+), and have come out with another three albums since then (The Con

 The two live and songwrite separately, each sister usually writing the music and singing the melody to her own songs, which often results in their albums being interestingly divided stylistically in music and lyrics.
 In addition to their music

 , they're known among fans for their concert banter; approachable, likable, and very "real" personas; and, to a level, the fact that they're both lesbian